 We use AI, including machine learning and generative AI, throughout our business.
 As the regulatory framework for machine learning technology, generative AI and automated decision making evolves, our business, financial condition and results of operations may be adversely affected.
 The regulatory framework for AI and similar technologies, and automated decision making, is changing rapidly.
 It is possible that new laws and regulations will be adopted in the United States and in non-U.S. jurisdictions, or that existing laws and regulations may be interpreted in ways that would affect the operation of our learning platforms and data analytics and the way in which we use AI and similar technologies.
 We may not be able to adequately anticipate or respond to these evolving laws and regulations, and we may need to expend additional resources to adjust our offerings in certain jurisdictions if applicable legal frameworks are inconsistent across jurisdictions.
-In addition, because these technologies.
+In addition, because these technologies are themselves highly complex and rapidly developing, it is not possible to predict all of the legal or regulatory risks that may arise relating to our use of such technologies.
 Further, the cost to comply with such laws or regulations could be significant and would increase our operating expenses, which could adversely affect our business, financial condition and results of operations.

-For example, in Europe, the Council of the EU European Parliament and European Commission has reached provisional agreement on a revised draft of the AI Act which is currently expected to be enacted in early 2024.
-The current draft of the AI Act, if enacted, would establish a risk-based governance framework for regulating high-risk AI systems operating in the EU market.
-This framework would categorize AI systems based on the risks associated with such AI systems' intended purposes as creating "unacceptable", "high" or "limited" risks.
-While the AI Act has not been enacted or enforced, there is a risk that our current or future AI-powered software or applications may be categorized as "high" risk or "limited" risk, obligating us to comply with the applicable requirements of the AI Act, which may impose additional costs on us, increase our risk of liability, or adversely affect our business.
+For example, the European Union has enacted legislation, the AI Act, which entered into force on August 1, 2024.
+The AI Act establishes a risk-based governance framework for regulating high-risk AI systems operating in the EU market.
+This framework categorizes AI systems based on the risks associated with such AI systems' intended purposes as creating "unacceptable", "high" or "limited" risks.
+There is a risk that our current or future AI-powered software or applications may obligate us to comply with the applicable requirements of the AI Act, which may impose additional costs on us, increase our risk of liability, or adversely affect our business.
 For example, "high" risk AI systems are required, amongst other things, to implement and maintain certain risk and quality management systems, conduct certain conformity and risk assessments, use appropriate data governance and management practices, including in development and training, and meet certain standards related to testing, technical robustness, transparency, human oversight, and cybersecurity.
-Even if our AI systems are not categorized as "high" risk we may be subject to additional transparency and other obligations for "low" risk AI system providers.
-The AI Act sets forth certain penalties, including fines of the greater of EUR 15 million or 3% of worldwide annual turnover for the prior year for violations related to the requirements for "high" risk AI systems of the greater of EUR 7.5 million or 1.5% of worldwide annual turnover for the prior year for violations related to use promise and governance, fines of the greater of EUR 7.5 million or 1.5% of worldwide annual turnover for the prior year for violations related to the requirements for "high" risk AI systems, and fines of the greater of EUR 7.5 million or 1.
+Even if our AI systems are not categorized as "high" or "unacceptable" risk we may be subject to additional transparency and other obligations for "low" risk AI system providers.
+The AI Act sets forth certain penalties, including fines of the greater of EUR 35 million or 7% of worldwide annual turnover (as defined in the AI Act) for the prior year for violations related to the requirements for "high" risk AI systems, and fines of the greater of EUR 15 million or 3% of worldwide annual turnover for the prior year for violations related to the requirements for "high" risk AI systems, and fines of the greater of EUR 7.5 million or 1.5% of worldwide annual turnover for the prior year for violations related to the requirements for "high" risk AI systems, and fines of the greater of EUR 7.5 million or 1.5% of worldwide annual turnover for the prior year for violations related to the requirements for "high" risk AI systems, and fines of the greater of EUR 7.5 million or 1.5